Corrade/netcode-rollback/README.md

 - [-] Stuttering in turbulent network conditions makes for a terrible experience
 - [-] Deterministic input required

-Lockstep is used in some RTS games and older fighting games.
+Rollback is used in some RTS games and older fighting games.
 For the most part, its lack of responsiveness makes it undesirable.

 However, its principles pave a good foundation for further augmentations.

-### Lockstep
+### Rollback

-Lockstep is perhaps the most simplistic viable networking model.
+Rollback is perhaps the most simplistic viable networking model.

 In essence, we play the game at a delay of D ticks.
 The player's input is collected and sent over the network instantly, but only rendered after D ticks.